atk4/core/docs/hook.md

 ## Hook Spots

-Hook is described by a string identifier which we call hook-spot, which would normally be expressing desired action with prefixes "before" or "after if necessary.
+Hook is described by a string identifier which we call hook-spot, which would normally be expressing desired action with prefixes "before" or "after" if necessary.

 Some good examples for hook spots are: